rbowen/presentations/config_config/slides.md

 Go to Daniel's talk at 3:00pm

+---

 ![pony](images/pony8.jpg)
 ## What else?

-- Many client-side options via varios Javascript frameworks
+- Many client-side options via various Javascript frameworks
 - Various third-party modules at modules.apache.org
 - Things like `mod_sed` and `mod_proxy_html` that do request-time rewriting